SumbulIshdavletova/RickAndMorty/README.md

 #### General info:

-When the application is opened, SplashScreenActivity is displayed.
-App contains a bottom navigation with 3 tabs: Characters, Episodes, Locations.
-All tabs support Pull-to-Refresh.
+When the application is opened, SplashScreenActivity is displayed (screenshot 1).

+App contains a bottom navigation with 3 tabs: Characters, Episodes, Locations. (screenshot 2-4) All tabs support Pull-to-Refresh.
 The pages of data displayed using Paging library, PagingDataAdapter and RecyclerView adapter that handles paginated data.
 The Glide library was used to work with pictures.

-Clicking on an item from the list opens a screen with the selected item's details.
-Each tab has access to the search for this tab, as well as the filter.
+There are a text field with the search by character's name and floating button that leads to filter fragment (screenshot 5 for character filter).
 Screens with filters are different for different types of content.
 They contain options for filtering, as well as a button for applying the filter.

+Clicking on an item from the list opens a screen with the selected item's details (screenshot 6-8).

-Also, for each list and detail fragment, its own View Model has been created that receives data and processes changes.
-All project written in Kotlin, except ui layer of Character Details and Location Details.
+For each list and detail fragment, its own View Model has been created that receives data and processes changes.
+All project written in Kotlin, except UI layer of Character Details and Location Details.
 The Retrofit library used for network requests.
 Coroutines and RxJava for working with threads.
 The application supports caching and has the ability to work without the Internet.
 The filtering functionality also supports work without the Internet.
 Dagger 2 library is used to manage